By 1808Delaware

 In 1983, Sanborn Hall was expanded and remodeled, with an addition including a new instrumental rehearsal hall and expanded library named for Theodore Presser, who founded OWU’s music department in 1872.
 It now has 57 classrooms, teaching studios and practice rooms.
 The building includes Jemison Auditorium, the site of many free music performances open to the community.

-Sanborn Hall was constructed of buff colored brick and in a Neoclassical design.
+Sanborn Hall was constructed in 1909 of buff colored brick and in a Neoclassical design.
 Its full pedimented front portico has two full Ionic and two engaged columns.
 The pediment features a half round window.

 The building was placed on the National Register of Historic Places on March 18, 1985.